zzhangjii/learning-library/oci-library/qloudable/Configuring_Auto_Scaling/Configuring_Auto-Scaling.md

 - **INSTANCE CONFIGURATION NAME** : Provide a name

-Click **Create Instance Configuration**
+12. Click **Create Instance Configuration**

-12. Click **Instances** to go back to Instances page and then click **Instance Pools**
+13. In the Instance Configuration page, Click **Create Instance Pools**

 <img src="https://raw.githubusercontent.com/oracle/learning-library/master/oci-library/qloudable/Configuring_Auto_Scaling/img/Auto_Scaling_002.PNG" alt="image-alt-text" height="200" width="200">

-13. Click **Create Instance Pool**.
+14. Click **Create Instance Pool**.
 A new dialog box will appear.
 This is used to create initial configuration of the instance pool such as how many compute instance to create initially, VCN, and Availability domain the instance pool should be created in.
 Fill out the dialog box:

 - **CREATE IN COMPARTMENT**: Choose your compartment